India Employer Forum

 Effect Of Employer Branding On Recruitment And Retention

 With talent becoming more mobile, attracting and recruiting the best candidates sits on top of the agenda for most organizations.
 As companies compete for the best talent, they have to ensure that they market themselves as the best place to work with the right interventions boosting their employee value proposition.
-It helps organizations to attract top talent, and also retain their best employees.
+It helps organizations to attract top talent and also retain their best employees.

 Even today, not many organizations understand the importance of employer branding and how critical it is to their bottom line.
-Employer branding statistics show that a strong brand can reduce employee turnover by 28% and cut the costs- per- hire by half.
+Employer branding statistics show that a strong brand can reduce employee turnover by 28% and cut the costs-per-hire by half.
 Additionally, it helps in attracting talent that is 50% more qualified and interested in working with the organization.
 So, it not only helps in cutting down the hiring costs but also ensures that the existing talent is more motivated and productive.

 Employer branding is essentially a strategy to align the organization’s image with the employee experience so that the organizational messages are consistent with the actions.
-It is built on the employer’s ability to deliver on its promise and sends a message about the employer brand vision, what kind of place it is to work, how the employees feel and what kind of people are a good fit to the organization.
+It is built on the employer’s ability to deliver on its promise and sends a message about the employer brand vision, what kind of place it is to work, how the employees feel, and what kind of people are a good fit for the organization.

 Employer branding is typically managed by the HR department and often associated with superficial perks and employee benefits.
 However, it is a common mistake made by many companies where the employer branding is disconnected from the corporate branding.
 The employer brand vision should grow from the organization’s vision rather than being a separate entity on its own.

 A lot of HR professionals agree that talent acquisition has become more like marketing and employer branding in recruitment has become indispensable.
-An organization’s brand and reputation are major decision factors for all aspects of growth of their business and one thing that drives this brand perception is social media.
-Most candidates and employees research, engage and post on social media platforms.
+An organization’s brand and reputation are major decision factors for all aspects of growth of their business, and one thing that drives this brand perception is social media.
+Most candidates and employees research, engage, and post on social media platforms.
 According to Glassdoor, 79% of job applicants use social media in their job search.

 Existing employees can be the biggest ambassadors of an employer branding and must be leveraged to gain the maximum benefits out of the employer branding activities.
 Employee testimonials in text or video format can be a powerful tool to highlight the image of an employer.
 Employees can be encouraged to post about successful events or awards and recognition on their social media pages with suggested hashtags.
 It is an extremely powerful way for employees to share the company’s culture with their own networks and is often referred to as employee branding.